-Mr. Bishop reviewed the following financial projections through October 2020:
+Mr. Bishop provided the following projections through October 2020:

-- 1. As of April 2020, SFHP has added \$4.4 million to the Practice Improvement Program (PIP) related to the FY 18-19 Strategic Use of Reserves (SUR) program.
+1. As of April 2020, SFHP has added \$4.4 million to the Practice Improvement Program (PIP) related to the FY 18-19 Strategic Use of Reserves (SUR) program.
 A total of \$5.0 million will be added to the CY 2019 PIP for professional providers.
-In order to transition PIP from a calendar year to a fiscal year, the CY 2019 PIP runs for 18 months through June 2020.
-The remaining \$600,000 will be accrued during May and June 2020. - 2.
-Due to the impact of the COVID-19 pandemic, SFHP anticipates an increase in Medi-Cal membership between May and December.
-After working with our actuary, sister plans, and the county of San Francisco to gather information to develop estimates for the upcoming months, SFHP expects to add approximately 22,000 new members over the next twelve months.
+The CY 2019 PIP will run for 18 months (through June 30, 2020) to transition to a fiscal year.
+The remaining \$600,000 will be accrued during May and June 2020.

+- 2. Due to the impact of the COVID-19 pandemic, SFHP anticipates an increase in Medi-Cal membership between May and December.
+After working with our actuary, sister plans, and the county of San Francisco to gather information to help us develop estimates for the upcoming months, SFHP expects to add approximately 22,000 new members over the next twelve months.
 These new members would be spread across the Adult, Child and Adult Expansion categories of aid. - 3.
-In response to the COVID-19 pandemic and the effect it is having on state of California finances, the Governor implemented a 1.5% rate reduction retroactive to July 2019 through December 2020, which is the Bridge Period.
-The rate reduction applies to all categories of aid except dual eligible members.
+In response to the COVID-19 pandemic and the effect it is having on state of California finances, the Governor proposes to implement a 1.5% rate reduction retroactive to July 2019.
+This rate reduction will be effective for the entire Bridge Period, which runs from July 2019 through December 2020.
+The rate reduction will apply to all categories of aid except dual eligible members.
 SFHP estimates DHCS will take back approximately \$9.3 million for the full Bridge Period.
-At this time, SFHP does not plan to reduce provider rates and will instead absorb the \$9.3 million loss of revenue.
+At this time, SFHP does not plan to adjust provider rates and will absorb the \$9.3 million loss of revenue.
+The table on the next page shows the impact to providers if SFHP were to implement a 1.5% capitation and fee-for-service rate reduction for the entire 18-month Bridge Period.
 SFHP anticipates that premium rates may be reduced further beginning in January 2021.
 This anticipated rate reduction will be incorporated into the FY 20-21 budget.
-After adjusting for SUR activity, SFHP projects a \$3.1 million loss for FY 19-20. - 4.
+After adjusting for SUR activity, SFHP now projects a \$3.1 million loss for FY 19-20. - 4.
 At the Governing Board meeting in March 2020, a recommendation to decrease capitation rates for the Dual member category of aid was approved.
 This rate decrease will be effective July 1, 2020.
 The overall impact of this rate decrease is 0.9%. - 5.
 Hepatitis C reimbursement rates were reduced effective July 2019.
 The rate reduction for non-340B Hepatitis C drugs was 30.9% (\$1,169 per treatment week) while the rate reduction for drugs purchased under 340B rules was 23.3% (\$683 per treatment week).
-DHCS has reduced the Hepatitis C rates as lower cost generic drugs continue to enter the marketplace.
+DHCS reduced the Hepatitis C rates as lower cost generic drugs continue to enter the marketplace.
 The medical loss ratio (MLR) through April is 97.0%.
 SFHP is slightly above break even as members have been transitioning to the lower cost generic drugs and pharmacy rebates have increased. - 6.
-Proposition 56 This program provides enhanced payments to medical groups for qualifying physician services and supplemental payments for developmental screenings and adverse childhood experiences screenings.

-- Due to the impact of COVID-19 on the state budget, the Governor proposes Proposition 56 programs to be eliminated effective July 1, 2020. - 7.
+Proposition 56 This program provided enhanced payments to medical groups for qualifying physician services and supplemental payments for developmental screenings and adverse childhood experiences screenings.
+Due to the impact of COVID-19 on the state budget, the Governor proposes to eliminate Proposition 56 programs effective July 1, 2020. - 7.
 The remaining \$16.6 million in Directed Payments funding related to FY 17-18 was received in March 2020.
 This funding covers the Enhanced Payment Program (EPP), Quality Incentive Pool (QIP) and Private Hospital Directed Payments (PHDP).
 Disbursements to the hospitals were made in April 2020.